Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Are anchovies and sardines the same?

-While both are small fish packed with omega-3s, they have different tastes.
+While both are small fish packed with omega-3 fatty acids, they have different tastes.
 Sardines are milder, while anchovies have a stronger, saltier flavor.

 Fancy Food Tips